Identification Design: Abstract

 \section{Abstract}

-This paper introduces a prior-free framework for information design based on partial identification and applies it to robust causal inference.
-The decision maker observes the distribution of signals generated by an information structure and ranks alternatives by their worst-case payoff over the state distributions consistent with those signals.
-We characterize the set of robustly implementable actions and show that each can be implemented by an information structure that withholds at most one dimension of information from the decision maker.
-In the potential outcomes model,\emph{ }every treatment is implementable via an experiment that is almost fully informative.
+\setstretch{1.0} This paper develops a model of \textit{identification design} and applies it to robust causal inference in microeconometrics.
+The decision maker observes the population distribution of signals generated by an information structure and ranks actions by their worst-case payoff over the admissible state distributions consistent with those signals; the environment is \textit{manipulable} if every action is implementable under every admissible state distribution.
+All treatment-effects models are manipulable via \textit{almost fully informative} structures that conceal at most one dimension of information from the policymaker.
+We specialize to \textit{marginal information structures} that disclose the joint distribution of outcomes, treatments, and selected covariates; provide a characterization of exact identification; and derive sharp rectangular bounds on the vector of expected treatment outcomes.
+While we confirm that disclosing covariates rich enough to verify the assignment mechanism eliminates manipulation in experiments, observational studies remain partially manipulable through covariate selection.